 Cross-reactivity occurs when the proteins in one food are similar to the proteins in another.
 When that happens, the body’s immune system sees them as the same.

 Soy is a legume.
-The legume family includes different beans, including peanuts and lentils.
+The legume family includes different beans, including peanuts, peas, and lentils.
 A common question that comes up for people with an allergy to one legume is whether they can eat other legumes.
-It turns out that 95% of individuals who are allergic to one legume can tolerate and eat other legumes.
-Many years ago, it was common to recommend avoidance of legumes, if allergic to another legume.
-This practice has been proven unnecessary.
+It turns out that 95% of people who have an allergy to one legume can tolerate and eat other legumes just fine.

 WHEN AVOIDING SOY